Last Updated on August 25, 2023 by Louise Carter

 Rain isn’t the only weather that makes us sleepy.
 You’ll likely feel tired if you look out the window and see a sky filled with dark clouds.
 This is because a lack of natural light impacts circadian rhythms.

 The human body’s circadian rhythms rely upon contrasts of darkness and light.
-Sunlight tells the body that it is time to rise and remain awake and alert.
+Sunlight tells the body to rise and remain awake and alert.

 After the sun goes down, circadian rhythms tell the body it’s time to sleep.
 That’s why, even if we have been largely inactive across a day, we start to feel increasingly sleepy as the night draws in.